Merdeka 118 is a 118-storey mixed-use tower developed in Kuala Lumpur, Malaysia.

 The Merdeka 118 tower is a 3.1 million ft² mixed-use development comprising office space, a hotel, a shopping mall, an observation deck and several other amenities.

-The top of the tower will feature a two-level 360° observation deck with glass floors and external glass elevators.
-It will provide a panoramic view of the city’s skyline.
+The top of the tower features a two-level 360° observation deck with glass floors and external glass elevators.
+It provides a panoramic view of the city’s skyline.

-The remaining 18 floors of the tower will comprise mechanical and electrical plants, ancillary and support spaces, a destination restaurant and sky lobbies.
-Car parking will be provided on four basement levels.
+The remaining 18 floors of the tower feature mechanical and electrical plants, ancillary and support spaces, a destination restaurant and sky lobbies.
+Car parking is provided on four basement levels.

 Merdeka 118 tower structure and design details